OptimalBits/ground/Readme.md

 Also note that the framework is taking care of the asynchronicity between calls, for example, the render function will fetch a template from the server, but the user does not need to wait for it before calling the next *get* functions.
 This is achieved by using promises internally.

+##Entering the routes

+The *get* method in the Request class defines a subroute in the route hierarchy.
+The callback parameter is used to determine what is going to happen when that subroute is matched by the url, for example we can call *get* again to define a new subroute or we can call several other methods that make useful things.
+These methods can be called in any order, but Ground will always call them in a specified order, and depending if we are entering or exiting the route different methods are called:

+When entering the route:

+    Request##before(done?: ()=>void)
+    Request##load(url: string, done?: ()=>void)
+    Request##render(urlTemplate: string, urlCss?: string, done?: ()=>void)

+    Request##enter(el: HTMLElement, done?: ()=>void)
+    Request##after(done?: ()=>void)

+When exiting the route:

+    Request##exit(el: HTMLElement, done?: ()=>void)

+###Asynchronous and synchronous operations

 Sometimes it is needed to do something after the function has finished, so render accepts a callback function for this means:

 	req.render('/templates/products.jade', function(done){
 	  // Do something asynchronous...